Mosetén–Chimane language

-Chimané (Tsimaneʼ) is a South American language isolate.
-Some dialects are known as Mosetén (Mosetén of Santa Ana, Mosetén of Covendo).
+Chimané (Tsimaneʼ) and Mosetén are dialects of a South American language isolate.
+Mosetén is further divided into Mosetén of Santa Ana and Mosetén of Covendo.
 Chimane is a language of the western Bolivian lowlands spoken by the Tsimane peoples along the Beni River and the region around San Borja in the Department of Beni (Bolivia).
-Sakel (2004) classifies them as two languages for a number of reasons, yet some of the variants of the language are mutually intelligible and they reportedly have no trouble communicating (Ethnologue 16) and were evidently a single language separated recently through cultural contact (Campbell 2000).
+Sakel (2004) classifies them as two languages for a number of reasons, yet some of the variants of the language are mutually intelligible and they reportedly have no trouble communicating and were evidently a single language separated recently through cultural contact (Campbell 2000).

 Status

 The dialects of Tsimaneʼ are in different sociolinguistic situations.
 Covendo Mosetén has around 600 speakers, while Santa Ana Mosetén only has around 150-200 speakers.
 Both of these dialects are fading quickly, and almost all speakers of these dialects are bilingual in Spanish.
 Only older speakers maintain use of the language without Spanish influence.
 Tsimaneʼ proper, on the other hand, has at least 4,000 speakers, and the number of speakers is growing.
 In addition, the majority of speakers of Tsimaneʼ proper are monolingual.
 The Mosetén were in contact with missions for almost 200 years, while the Tsimaneʼ have remained isolated for much longer, thus leading the Tsimaneʼ to preserve their customs and traditions, including language, much more than the Mosetén.